Madhav243/Game-scissor-rock-paper/README.md

 # Game-scissor-rock-paper
-Scissor , Rock , Paper game in c++.
+Scissor , Rock , Paper game in c++ and Python